-Put food directly on the aluminum baking sheet on the wire oven rack, and place them on the non-stick metal tray, when baking on two levels, broiling or toasting foods.
+Put food on the wire oven rack, and place them on the glass tray, when baking on two levels.

 How To Clean The Lower Oven Interior

 The interior of your new oven can be cleaned manually or by using the Steam Clean or Self Clean modes.